satishayyaswami/tsi-los-service/README.md

 #### Init setup

 - Install <a href="https://www.postgresql.org/download/">PostgreSQL</a> database
-- Clone TSI Accelerator into your Projects folder
+- Clone TSI Digital Accelerator into your Projects folder
 - Create the _tsi_admin database and the demoadmin user by following the instructions in db/admin-setup.sql.
 Make sure that the same database credential is configured in web/WEB-INF/_admin.tsi
 - Install <a href="https://openjdk.org/projects/jdk/17/">Open JDK</a> and <a href="https://ant.apache.org/bindownload.cgi">Apache Ant</a>
 - Edit the tsi.bat and change the installation directories as appropriate
-- Start the TSI Accelerator by running the tsi.bat in a cmd window
+- Start the TSI Digital Accelerator by running the tsi.bat in a cmd window

 #### Setup demo tenant